Read Ezra 1-6; Ezekiel 40-48; Daniel 9-12; Haggai

 In the second year construction began on the temple.
 Those who returned were vitally concerned with religious and ethnic purity, carefully obeying all the laws of Moses and searching their genealogies to verify each person’s claim to Jewish heritage.
 A deeply religious society, intolerant of others, was being built.

 When Cyrus overcame the Babylonians, the Achaemenids (first Persian Empire) accepted the dominance of Aramaic and made it the official language of Syria and Palestine (Ezra 4:7), thus permitting a special Imperial Aramaic to develop.
 So even after they returned to the land of Israel, the Jewish people continued to speak Aramaic.
-Hebrew remained the language of Jewish religious practice, but Aramaic became the generally spoken language of Palestine (10).
+Hebrew remained the language of Jewish religious practice, but Aramaic became the generally spoken language of the Holy Land (10).

 Daniel’s last vision